Embryophyte

-The embryophytes are informally called land plants because they live primarily in terrestrial habitats (with exceptional members who evolved to live once again in aquatic habitats), while the related green algae are primarily aquatic.
+The embryophytes are informally called "land plants" because they thrive primarily in terrestrial habitats (despite some members having evolved secondarily to live once again in semiaquatic/aquatic habitats), while the related green algae are primarily aquatic.
 Embryophytes are complex multicellular eukaryotes with specialized reproductive organs.
 The name derives from their innovative characteristic of nurturing the young embryo sporophyte during the early stages of its multicellular development within the tissues of the parent gametophyte.
-With very few exceptions, embryophytes obtain their energy by photosynthesis, that is by using the energy of sunlight to synthesize their food from carbon dioxide and water.
+With very few exceptions, embryophytes obtain biological energy by photosynthesis, using chlorophyll a and b to harvest the light energy in sunlight for carbon fixation from carbon dioxide and water in order to synthesize carbohydrates while releasing oxygen as a byproduct.
+The study of land plants is called phytology.

 Description

-The Embryophytes emerged a half-billion years ago, at some time in the interval between the mid-Cambrian and early Ordovician, probably from terrestrial multicellular charophytes, a clade of green algae similar to extant Klebsormidiophyceae.
+The Embryophytes emerged either a half-billion years ago, at some time in the interval between the mid-Cambrian and early Ordovician, or almost a billion years ago, during the Tonian or Cryogenian, probably from freshwater charophytes, a clade of multicellular green algae similar to extant Klebsormidiophyceae.
 The emergence of the Embryophytes depleted atmospheric CO2 (a greenhouse gas), leading to global cooling, and thereby precipitating glaciations.
 Embryophytes are primarily adapted for life on land, although some are secondarily aquatic.
 Accordingly, they are often called land plants or terrestrial plants.

 On a microscopic level, the cells of charophytes are broadly similar to those of chlorophyte green algae, but differ in that in cell division the daughter nuclei are separated by a phragmoplast.
 They are eukaryotic, with a cell wall composed of cellulose and plastids surrounded by two membranes.
 The latter include chloroplasts, which conduct photosynthesis and store food in the form of starch, and are characteristically pigmented with chlorophylls a and b, generally giving them a bright green color.
 Embryophyte cells also generally have an enlarged central vacuole enclosed by a vacuolar membrane or tonoplast, which maintains cell turgor and keeps the plant rigid.